knpuniversity/oauth/knpu/authorization-code2.rst

 Try the whole cycle again, but approve the app this time.
 It works the first time of course.
 But if you refresh, you'll see this error in action.
 The code parameter exists, but it's expired.
-The request to ``/token`` fails.
+So, the request to ``/token`` fails.

 Redirecting after Success
 -------------------------